Hex-Zero/BalticBooks/README.md

 # Welcome to Baltic Books!

 Hi, I glad to introduce you to this database design-based project.
 It is build using Visual studio, SQL, .NET Core and Entity Framework.
 The project is a Books retaliates database and as user interface that connects to the database to create, retrieve, update and delete entries.
-The following document contains brief user guide, technical specifications and database structure, in that order.
+The following document contains brief user guide, database structure and technical specifications, in that order.
 Strap yourself in and lest get going!

 ### Note - you can find a copy of the database used in this project in the file by name BalticBooks.bak